The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Analysis of the orbit configurations

-Provided that the right hand sides of the expressions (\ref{circular_5}) and (\ref{circular_6}) are positive, these relations (i.e. (\ref{circular_5}) and (\ref{circular_6})) determine the existence of circular orbits.
+Provided that the right hand sides of the expressions (\ref{circular_5}) and (\ref{circular_6}) are positive, these relations can be regarded as the required conditions for the existence of circular orbits for a charged test particle.
 In addition, there also exists a reality condition given by the inequality relation